 However, I believe one element remains essential – the need to connect.

-The practice of communications and PR is one that is about building relationships, connecting.
-That we have tools – traditional and new – to use to connect with influencers, customers, media, analysts and stakeholders makes it even more exciting.
+The practice of marketing, communications and PR is one that is about building relationships, connecting.
+That we have tools – traditional and new – to use to connect with influencers, customers and stakeholders makes it even more exciting.

-What do you see as the value of integrated communications and PR?
+What do you see as the value of integrated marketing, communications and PR?
 On Results?

 Bottom line?
 It’s about brand awareness, elevation and driving sales – targeted sales.

 Actions ― verbal, written, digital and traditional ― speak loudly.

 Business and marketing strategies are critical in today’s competitive global environment.
 Powerful, integrated marketing, communications and PR programs in support of business objectives, market and competitive dynamics, together with authentic user success stories, drive sales and brand recognition.

 Each marketing, communication and/or PR strategy I’ve developed and worked on have key components, yet are also unique to the strategies needed to accomplish the agreed goals and objectives, whether in-house or as a consultant for a company or product platform.